czim/laravel-cms-upload-module/README.md

 3. User submits form.
 4. Data is stored.

-However, when a validation error, or other problem occurs after form submission:
+However, when a validation error or some other problem occurs after form submission:

 1. Form displays.
 2. User selects files for upload and enters some data.